The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Conclusions

 \section{Conclusions}

-This paper has described the creation and analysis of a large dataset of 13,308 CTI reports published over the last 20 years.
-We believe this is the largest collection of CTI reports analyzed so far.
-Our methodology uses LLMs along with specific steps to ensure the features we extract are accurate.
-The analysis of the resulting dataset provides several findings about the evolution of the threat landscape over two decades, the connections between threat actors and victims, the main features of published CTI material, and the observational biases caused by the vendor effect.
+This paper has described the creation and analysis of a large dataset of 16,096 CTI reports published over the last 20 years.
+We believe this is the largest collection of CTI reports analyzed so far and publicly released.
+Our methodology uses LLMs along with specific steps to ensure that the features we extract are accurate.
+The analysis of the resulting dataset provides insights about the evolution of the publicly reported threat landscape and the CTI reporting ecosystem, the connections between threat actors and victims, and the observational biases caused by the vendor effect.
+These findings suggest that researchers and practitioners should treat public CTI not as a neutral sample of the threat landscape, but as a vendor-mediated measurement layer with measurable blind spots.